Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

+To make the dissipative aspect explicit, note that any quantum channel can be realized by unitary evolution together with local reset operations.
+Upon including on\nobreakdash-site reset as part of the allowed operations in the universal gate set of the universal QCA construction (i.e. the set of operations that can be encoded in the program track), the simulation becomes universal for quantum channels including non-unitary evolution.
+In particular, the controlled resets required in our scheme fit into the same local-channel model with a finite set of generating operations.

+Note: An alternative universally programmable QCA with smaller local dimension is given in Ref.~\cite{shepherd2006}, based on shifting a program band past a data band with some ancilla and pointer states.
+One could make this suitable to our requirements by inserting ancilla and pointer resets at the beginning of each compiled gate, treating these bands as part of the data layer and enforcing the desired simulation schedule regardless of their initial state. \end{proof}

+From now on we fix one such $\Univ$.
+The symbol $\gamma(t,i,j)$ denotes the local symbol from its classical program track, and across $M\times M$-sized blocks these $\gamma$-symbols specify the simulated QCA.
+Since $\Univ$ is capable of arbitrary computation, it is also capable of implementing an arbitrary interacting quantum system (universal simulation).

-\begin{samepage} We define from this a quantum cellular automaton $\R_1$ that acts in each time-step as follows: \begin{itemize} \item On the structure registers $\tau, \x, \y$ it applies Toom's rule according to Def.~\ref{def:Toom-structural}. \item On the data registers it applies the update channel $\Univ$ with the local program state $\gamma$ specifying the simulated rule. \end{itemize} \end{samepage}
+We consider a quantum cellular automaton $\R_1$ that acts in each time-step as follows: \begin{itemize}[label=-] \item On the structure registers, apply Toom's rule according to Def.~\ref{def:Toom-structural}. \item On the data registers, apply the update channel $\Univ$.
+The local program state $\gamma$ specifies the simulated rule and the remaining data degrees of freedom carry the simulated state. \end{itemize}

-Suppose that the system's initial state contains the program of some other quantum cellular automaton $\R_2$.
-We denote by $M$ and $T_\mathrm{sim}$ the block size and the number of steps needed by $\Univ$ to simulate the application of $\R_2$ to a single cell.
+Suppose that the initial state contains the program of some quantum cellular automaton $\R_2$.
 Noisy evolution under $\R_1$ then simulates $\R_2$ in a time-independent and translation-invariant system while the structural information is reliably stored with Toom's automaton.
 However, errors on the simulated state itself are never corrected if the automaton $\R_2$ contains no error-correcting mechanism.
 To address this, instead of implementing an arbitrary automaton, we let $\R_1$ simulate itself, i.e. we give it a program that specifies \textit{its own transition rule}.
-This is well-defined if the sizes scale favorably.
-We will later show that there indeed exists a self-consistent choice of $d,M,T_0,T_\mathrm{sim}$.
+This is well-defined if the sizes scale favorably, so that the local cells are capable of storing the required spacetime information modulo the automaton's own block size and periodicity needed to simulate a single higher-level step via $\Univ$.
+We will later (see Lem.~\ref{lem:self-consistent-parameters}) analyze the resulting recursive constraints and show that there indeed exists a self-consistent choice of the parameters $M,\ T$, etc.

+With this, the QCA can simulate itself recursively while correcting the structure state on all levels of the code.
+To correct the quantum state held in the data registers, we replace the bare $\Univ$ with a fault-tolerant encoding.
+The space-time dependence of this encoding scheme is incorporated by controlling with the locally available structure registers.